wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The third type of coherence protocol is shared non-inclusive cache, implemented by `class MESISharNoninclusive`.
-Compared with inclusive caches, a non-inclusive cache decouples the tag bank that maintains coherence states from the data bank that maintains cache blocks, such that while the tag bank always remain inclusive of the upper level states, such that upper level requests can still be handled correctly based on the inclusive MESI protocol, the data bank does not need to associate a data block for each tag entry, and can hence be much smaller than the coherence tag bank.
+Compared with inclusive caches, a non-inclusive cache decouples the directory array that maintains coherence states from the data array that maintains cache blocks, such that while the directory array always remain inclusive of the upper level states, such that upper level requests can still be handled correctly based on the inclusive MESI protocol, the data array does not need to be a super set of the contents of the upper level, and can hence be much smaller than the directory array.
 In reality, this design choice reduces the storage waste by caching what has already been in the upper level caches, which can be quite significant, if there are many of them.

+In SST's particular implementation, the non-inclusive cache is, in fact, exclusive, meaning that a data block in the hierarchy is either cached by one of the upper level caches, or by the current cache, but not both.
+This property is enforced by two simple rules: (1) When an access misses the non-inclusive cache, the block data is fetched from the lower level, and forwarded to the requestor in the upper level, but not inserted into the current cache; (2) When a block is written back from the upper level, the block is inserted into the data array, if the write back indicates an invalidation.
+Otherwise, if the write back indicates a downgrade, then the data is straightly written back into the lower level without being inserted into the data array.

 #### Data And Directory Arrays

-The non-inclusive cache has two major components, namely, the directory bank and the data bank.
-Both banks are of type `class CacheArray`, with the directory bank being `class CacheArray<DirectoryLine>`, and the data bank being `CacheArray<DataLine>`.
+The non-inclusive cache has two major components, namely, the directory array and the data array.
+Both arrays are of type `class CacheArray`, with the directory array being `class CacheArray<DirectoryLine>`, and the data array being `CacheArray<DataLine>`.
 Recall from earlier sections that `class DirectoryLine` contains coherence states including a sharer list, and an owner field.
 These states store both the state of the block and the sharing or ownership situation in the upper level caches.
 Meanwhile, `class DataLine` just contains a data vector, and a pointer to the corresponding directory in the directory array.
+Calling `getState()` on a data line object is equivalent to calling `getState()` on the corresponding directory object.

-Note that in the case of non-inclusive caches, the tag array can indicate that a block is in one of the valid states, with the actual block missing.
-Here, these states are more of a notion of ownership (`E`, `M` indicate ownership) and dirtiness (`M` indicates dirty), rather than a notion of the data block.
+Note that in the case of non-inclusive caches, the directory array can indicate that a block is in one of the valid states, with the actual block missing.
+Here, these states are more of a notion of ownership (`E`, `M` indicate ownership) and dirtiness (`M` indicates dirty), rather than representing the state of the data block.

 To ensure that coherence requests from the upper levels can still be performed correctly, the directory array remains inclusive of the upper level contents. i.e., if an address is cached by one or more upper level